ShomritaSingha/Data-Analyst-Portfolio-Projects/Excel Projects/Analysis_of_projects.md

 # Data Analysis Process

-This README outlines the data analysis process I undertook, highlighting the steps and key performance indicators (KPIs) involved in the analysis.
+This part outlines the data analysis process I undertook, highlighting the steps and key performance indicators (KPIs) involved in the analysis.

 ## Data Cleaning and Correction